richterger/Perl-LanguageServer/clients/vscode/perl/README.md

 * `perl.enable`: enable/disable this extension
 * `perl.sshAddr`: ip address of remote system
+* `perl.sshPort`: optional, port for ssh to remote system
 * `perl.sshUser`: user for ssh login
 * `perl.sshCmd`: defaults to ssh on unix and plink on windows
 * `perl.sshWorkspaceRoot`: path of the workspace root on remote system